Briefpoint

 4. Predictive Analysis

 Predictive analysis in the legal world means using AI to predict the outcomes of legal cases before they wrap up.
-This tech dives into heaps of data—from past court decisions to detailed legal precedents—to give lawyers a heads-up on how things might pan out.
+This tech dives into heaps of data—from past court decisions to detailed legal precedents—to empower legal professionals to make sound predictions.

 This kind of insight can make or break a court victory.
 For example, it helps lawyers figure out the best strategies for their cases, like whether to settle early or push through to trial based on the predicted outcomes.

 But it’s not just about strategizing.
 Predictive analysis is also great for risk assessment.
 Law firms use this legal tech to check out the risks of taking on new cases.
-They can spot potential problems before they blow up, which can save everyone a lot of time and money by avoiding drawn-out legal battles.
+They can spot potential problems before they blow up, saving everyone a lot of time and money by avoiding drawn-out legal battles.

 5. Client Communications